1 On modelling and making predictions

 The key question we have to ask is “will there be seafood and healthy oceans for future generations to enjoy?”
 (Figure 11).
 To answer the question, we have to make predictions.
 There will be uncertainty and unexpected events, but we need to provide guidelines and options – to ensure that there will be seafood for future generations.
 What choices must we make for this?

 Given that the seafood market is an international one, it is a global question, and we have to tackle the question through modelling scaled accordingly.
-There is, however, no tradition for global modelling in fisheries, and while the Intergovernmental Panel for Climate Change, IPCC, has done the necessary job on predicting how our physical environment will be impacted by climate change, it is only now that the consequences of climate change on life on earth is gaining attention (Schmitz et al.).
+There is, however, no tradition for global modelling in fisheries, and while the Intergovernmental Panel for Climate Change, IPCC, has done the necessary job on predicting how our physical environment will be impacted by climate change, it is only in recent years that the consequences of climate change on life on earth has gained attention.[18]

 The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) has taken on this task, and from an aquatic modelling perspective this work is supported by the Fisheries and Marine Ecosystem Model Intercomparison project, Fish-MIP), which works to develop a global ocean-modelling framework that incorporates modelling of the physical environment, of lower and higher trophic levels, and of human activities including governance.
 Fish-MIP provides a framework with alternative modelling components in order to consider uncertainty through an ensemble approach, following the lead for how the IPCC has tackled global environmental modelling.